example42/puppet-nova/README.md

 This is a Puppet module for nova based on the second generation layout ("NextGen") of Example42 Puppet Modules.

+For a fully puppetized OpenStack implementation you'd better use the official StackForge modules.
+This module is intended to be a quick replacement for setups where you want to manage configurations based on plain files on an existing setup.

 Made by Alessandro Franceschi / Lab42

 Official site: http://www.example42.com